IgorSuvalov/Emotional-Loyalty/README.md

 ## Parameters
 * **Confidence $\\lambda$** - How much we trust the $U(x)$ contribution vs the archetype contribution.
-* **Spend vs Engage** - how much we prioritise contributions to the score based on customers' spending habits vs product engagement (must add to 1.00).
+* **Spend vs Engage** - how much we prioritise contributions to the score based on customer's spending habits vs product engagement.
 * **Archetype multipliers** - penalties/boosts to the score based on the archetype of the customer.
-Allowed range 0.80-1.20 (+-20%)
+Allowed range +-20%.
-* **Tier distribution** - proportions of Platinum/Gold/Silver/Regular (must add to 1.00)
+* **Tier distribution** - proportions of Platinum/Gold/Silver/Regular (must add to 1.00).

 ## How to install this project